 The most plausible explanation would be that the residents of the southern islands of the Aegean Sea were simply not used to trees at all.

-Greece is a nation which has since antiquity been deeply proud of the large number of sailors and intrepid captains it has produced, making these men the very symbols of local and national identity.
+Hence, what would be more natural for them to decorate—something they know well, such as a boat, or something else?
+Greece is a nation which has, since antiquity, been immensely proud of its sailors and intrepid captains, making these men the very symbols of local and national identity.

-In the past, nearly all the men of the islands would often be away for months at a time, and their families back home would be anxiously waiting for their return.
+In the past, nearly all men of the islands would be away for months at a time, and their families back home would anxiously await their return.

-Meanwhile, the wives, mothers, and daughters of these seamen would spend the cold and dark winter months with their hearts and minds on the sea.
+Meanwhile, the wives, mothers, and daughters of these seamen spent the cold and dark winter months with their hearts and minds on the sea.

 Somewhere out there, their men were battling the stormy seas during the holiday season in order to be able to bring back home their much-needed cargoes of fish.
 These were months full of expectation, hope, and prayer for the sailors’ safe return.

-The joy of finally seeing the boats of their loved ones coming back and nearing familiar shores made the island women celebrate in relief.
+The joy of finally seeing the boats of their loved ones returning and nearing familiar shores made the island women celebrate in relief.

 Of course, there are a number of other explanations about why Greeks who live close to the sea decorate boats at Christmastime.

-One of the most popular ones is that boats are decorated due to the celebration of Saint Nicholas on his feast day, December 6.
+One of the most widely-accepted explanations is that boats are decorated due to the celebration of Saint Nicholas on his feast day, which is December 6th.
 Nicholas is the patron saint of sailors, making the occasion of his celebration a good reason to decorate boats.